krux02/ast-pattern-matching/readme.md

 `matchAst` is where the magic happens.
-In the of-branch is a tree that can at any time be generated via `lispRepr` on an arbitrary `NimNode`.
-But the pattern language also allows for some additional constructs, to widen the possibilities of the pattern.
+In the of-branch is a tree that is close to the output of `lispRepr` on an arbitrary `NimNode`.
+But it is not quite the same, for example the node kinds still have the nnk-Prefix for the node kinds.
+The pattern language also has some additional constructs, to widen the possibilities of the pattern.

 The grammar for the pattern matching looks like this: